triggerz/dilemma-prototype/scenes/conflict.md

  - Total: round(((Engagement * Output) / 100) - (100 - Resources))

 # Feedback
-You probably picked this conversation style, because you want to give John a chance to explain the situation from his perspective.
+You probably picked this conversation style, because you wanted to give John a chance to explain the situation from his perspective.
 And it a good skill to listen to your employees.

 But it could also lead to a discussion and as you already made your decision, this conversation style might be an uneasy choice.
 You need to explain what decision you made and why.

-The best choice here is appreciate Johns strengths first, to make certain that the discussion is not only about his challenges.
+The best choice here is appreciate John's strengths first, to make certain that the discussion is not only about his challenges.
 This increases the chance that he is not in a defensive position, but is willing to cooperate.

 Great that you didn't choose to let your HR Partner handle the conversation.
 You are taking responsibility for your decision.

 Also good that you didn't choose to keep an open mind - you have already checked with employees - and another round may probably not change a lot in the conclusion.
 It will just waste time and take the atmosphere in the team from bad to worse.